zzonyo/trust-docs-test/source/index.html.md

 |	orderStatus		|	string		|	Order status, valid value: partial-filled, filled						|
 |	remainAmt		|	string		|	Remaining amount									|

+Note:<BR>
-Note: If a taker’s order matching with multiple orders at opposite side simultaneously, the multiple trades will be disseminated over separately instead of merging into one trade.
+- If a taker’s order matching with multiple orders at opposite side simultaneously, the multiple trades will be disseminated over separately instead of merging into one trade.<BR>
+- If an **ioc** order is filled partially, you won't receive `trade` event for `partial-filled` status, you only receive `cancellation` event for `partial-canceled` status.

 ```json
 {